bennicholes/bennicholes.github.io/index.md

 ## Career Experience

 * **bombora** - the largest aggregator of B2B intent data
-	* DevOps Intern
+	* DevOps Engineer
 	* _2016 - Present_
-	* Develop and Monitor Infrastructure and Delivery Solutions in Python, Chef, AWS, and GCP
+	* Develop and Monitor Infrastructure and create Delivery Solutions in Python, Chef, AWS, and GCP

 * **eatrank** - rate and share dishes at restaurants
 	* Co-Founder